DevriX/Easy-Image-Gallery/readme.txt

 Each of your galleries in the edit screen of your page or post will generate a new shortcode which you'll be able to use in the page or post editor.

-= fancyBox looks different after upgrading to 1.1 =

-This plugin mistakenly had fancyBox 2 included.
-Non-GPL software is not allowed on the WordPress repo (fancyBox 2 is licensed under Creative Commons).
-It has now been replaced with fancyBox 1, which is GPL compatible.
-If you'd like to add fancyBox 2 back into the plugin, simply [download this free plugin](http://sumobi.com/shop/easy-image-gallery-extend/ "Extend Easy Image Gallery with additional lightboxes")

 = Where are the plugin's settings? =

 In your WordPress admin under Settings -> Media